Jinius review 2026: what is this business platform for?

 The platform targets both buyers and sellers, with a cross-functional approach aimed at reducing administrative fragmentation.
 There is no long-term commitment: a free trial is offered, allowing businesses to test features before committing.

-The five core services of the Jinius platform
+The five core services of the Jinius platform#

-1. Jinius Marketplace — selling online without infrastructure
+1. Jinius Marketplace — selling online without infrastructure#

-2. Invoice Management — billing and reconciliation
+2. Invoice Management — billing and reconciliation#

-The invoice management service enables sending and receiving digital invoices and crédit notes between businesses.
+The invoice management service enables sending and receiving digital invoices and credit notes between businesses.
 Key features include:

-- sending invoices to the Cyprus Government;
+- sending invoices directly to the Cyprus Government;

 - online billing history;